upstage/dry/README.md

 # Dry.

-DRY up your stylesheets by coverting you CSS to LESS.
+> Convert your CSS to LESS and DRY up your stylesheets.

 Dry is a simple reverse-compiler for converting repetitious CSS declarations to LESS.

 ## Getting Started
 Install the module with: `npm install dry`